 Hinduism accepts thousands of different deities, and countless variations of each god.
 So they have no orthodox or correct version of Ganesh.
 And unlike Islam, for example, they obviously have no strict qualms against depicting their gods in artwork and imagery.

 So if you’re looking to decorate your home, altar or yoga studio with an uplifting likeness of the great elephant god, don’t concern yourself with rules and regulations.
 Just find a Ganesh that resonates with your soul, one who emanates the right sort of energy that you’re aiming to propagate.

 Whether he’s joyful and resplendent or peaceful and meditative, it’s all good.
 Sometimes Ganesh is dancing, sometimes he’s lying in repose, sometimes he’s reading a book.
 If you don’t have a metaphysical shop in your neighborhood, you can find a huge selection at Amazon.

 Besides his attitude and position, you’ll also want to think about the materials.
 Personally I prefer the bronze statuary, hefty and regal, but generally more expensive.
 Wooden Ganeshes also have a nice look and feel.
 And for the most affordable statuary, the resin Ganeshes come in a great variety of styles and colors.

 We’d love to hear about your special connections with the glorious Ganesh.
 Let us know in the comments section below.

-Further Reading: If you enjoy eastern philosophy and symbolism, you’ll also want to check out the following articles.
+If you enjoy Eastern philosophy and symbolism, you’ll also want to check out the following articles.